ralna/GALAHAD/doc/Julia/rst-dir/uls_functions.rst

 	*
 		- ne

-		- is a scalar variable of type Int32 that holds the number of entries in $A$ in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type INT that holds the number of entries in $A$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- val